omnisoho/typescript-101/README.md

 <br/>

 Popular **front-end** frameworks such as *ReactJS*, *AngularJS* & *VueJS* can already be programmed using TypeScript.
-The use of TypeScript is also recommended.
+The use of TypeScript is also recommended for large scale development.
 <br/>